Lagos University Teaching Hospital: Infrastructure

-Over Capacity
+Over capacity

 The SERAP report also noted that there are not sufficient waiting areas to combat the overcrowding of LUTH.
 For example, waiting areas for mothers in the paediatric ward were not sufficient.
-The same problem was noted in the Gynaecology ward.
-Other overcrowding problems that were noted were the insufficient eonatal incubators for premature babies.
+The same problem was noted in the gynaecology ward.
+Other overcrowding problems that were noted were the insufficient neonatal incubators for premature babies.
 Bedsheets were also noted to be in short supply.